2026 Copa Sudamericana

-The 2026 Copa CONMEBOL Sudamericana will be the 25th edition of the CONMEBOL Sudamericana (also referred to as the Copa Sudamericana), South America's secondary club football tournament organized by CONMEBOL.
-The competition will begin on 3 March and is scheduled to end on 21 November 2026.
+The 2026 Copa CONMEBOL Sudamericana is the 25th edition of the CONMEBOL Sudamericana (also referred to as the Copa Sudamericana), South America's secondary club football tournament organized by CONMEBOL.
+The competition began on 3 March and is scheduled to end on 21 November 2026, with the final to be played at Estadio Metropolitano Roberto Meléndez in Barranquilla, Colombia.

 The winners of the 2026 Copa Sudamericana will earn the right to play against the winners of the 2026 Copa Libertadores in the 2027 Recopa Sudamericana.
 They will also automatically qualify for the 2027 Copa Libertadores group stage.

+Argentine club Lanús were the titleholders, defending their title after placing third in their Copa Libertadores group, but they were eliminated by Cienciano in the knockout round play-offs.

 Teams

-The following 44 teams from the 10 CONMEBOL associations will qualify for the tournament:
+The following 44 teams from the 10 CONMEBOL associations qualified for the tournament: